 Lamb Bolognese is a quick and easy hearty meat sauce that pairs well with pasta.
 Fuss free and effortless this is a quick cooking easy dinner recipe that is perfect any night of the week.
-Smothered in a rich tomato sauce this irresistibly delicious lamb mince bolognese will tick all of your boxes!
+Smothered in a rich sauce fragrant with tomato this irresistibly delicious lamb mince bolognese will tick all of your boxes!

 🤍 Recipe Highlights

 I have summarised everything that you will come to know and love (LOVE ❤) about the recipe in the points below:

 - Family friendly: everyone loves a spaghetti bolognese recipe and this lamb spaghetti bolognese is no exception, it will be thoroughly devoured and enjoyed by all!

 - Freezer friendly: whether you want to purchase the lamb mince (ground lamb) and freeze it for a special occassion or make the bolognese, freeze and have on hand for later when you need it you can.

 - Versatile: you can stick to the recipe as is or add some vegetables to either bulk it up, make it stretch further or add some diversity.
 The lamb bolognese recipe is a somewhat lighter sauce than using ground beef so you might want to add a little more to it.
 Check out my substitutions and variations for ideas.

 - Taste and texture: an Italian style recipe with a thick and delicious bolognese sauce that provides both maximum flavour and a variety of textures will have you coming back for more.